3comconfliczu/unicopedia-plus/README.md

     - `Yasuoka`: characters drawn from the "Variants table for Unicode" data file <a title="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z" href="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z">UniVariants.txt</a> provided by Prof. <a title="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/" href="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/">Kōichi Yasuoka</a>
 - Click the <kbd>Save...</kbd> button to save the current graph as a SVG file.
 - Notes:
-    - Hovering over any circled Unihan character of the graph displays a tooltip with basic information: code point, age, ideograph status.
+    - Hovering over any circled Unihan character of the graph displays a tooltip with basic information: code point, age, set, ideograph status.
     - The currently looked up Unihan character appears in a bolder circle; clicking on any other circled variant character lets you "navigate" through all the variants.
     - In order to avoid visual clutter, any relation between two Unihan characters obtained from the Yasuoka variants is not displayed if another "standard" one with the same orientation already exists.